CSCfi/csc-user-guide/docs/computing/running/batch-job-basics.md

-More information on running and managing batch jobs in [Managing Batch Jobs](managing-batch-jobs.md).
+More information on managing batch jobs in [Managing Batch Jobs](managing-batch-jobs.md).